CieloCris/UFOs/README.md

 ## Recommendations:

-- Create a filter that includes the duration of UFO sightings, this can be achieved by time grouping.
+- Create a filter that includes the Duration of UFO sightings, this can be achieved by time grouping.
 - Create a function to sort the results data.
 For example, cities could be sorted from A to Z and vice-versa, while dates could be sorted ascending and descending.
-- Find a way for filters to recognize upper-case and lower-case letters to improve the user experience.
+- Find a way for filters to use and recognize upper-case and lower-case letters to improve the user experience.